MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pan.md

 ---
-title: "Adding a Pan Gesture Recognizer"
+title: "Adding a pan gesture recognizer"
-description: "This article explains how to use a pan gesture to horizontally and vertically drag an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions." ms.prod: xamarin ms.assetid: 42CBD2CF-432D-4F19-A05E-D569BB7F8713 ms.technology: xamarin-forms
+description: "This article explains how to use a pan gesture to horizontally and vertically pan an image, so that all of the image content can be viewed when it's being displayed in a viewport smaller than the image dimensions." ms.prod: xamarin ms.assetid: 42CBD2CF-432D-4F19-A05E-D569BB7F8713 ms.technology: xamarin-forms